 With so many ways for customers to make purchases these days, why are phone calls – and specifically sales – important?
 It’s all about the personal touch.
 86% of customers prefer to speak to an actual person and interestingly, just over 70% say that they’re less likely to do business with a company that doesn’t have human call centre agents available.

 Every time a potential customer picks up the phone, you’ve got an opportunity to convert.
-Closing sales over the phone allows you to address concerns in real-time, identify opportunities to cross-sell or upsell, and best of all, assess the performance of your agents to provide better training and deliver more value for your customers.
+Closing sales over the phone means addressing concerns in real-time, and identifying opportunities to cross-sell or upsell.
+This also presents a great opportunity to assess the performance of your agents to provide better training, deliver better customer experiences and, ultimately, drive more sales.

 How to improve your sales close rate